apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**NFL trade deadline live updates: Latest news, rumors, analysis ahead of Tuesday's cutoff**
+**Where Did All the Hollywood Assistants Go?**

-You can read more about it [here](https://www.usatoday.com/story/sports/nfl/2024/11/04/nfl-trade-deadline-live-updates-news-rumors-analysis/76040508007/).
+You can read more about it [here](http://www.hollywoodreporter.com/business/business-news/hollywood-assistants-work-hiring-1236053258/).

 ## Requirements
 - Python 3.8